rabbit-time/rascal-modpack/docs/guide.md

 ### Backpacks
 There are now backpacks which can be crafted and upgraded!
 You can equip one in the backpack slot and use `B` to open it.

-### Bleeding
-There is a bleeding effect in the game!
-There is a chance for mobs to inflict bleeding onto you, which can be stopped by using bandages.

 ### Decoration
 Plenty of new blocks and furniture to explore.
 Take a look at the recipe book and find yourself something nice!